Hilalbasibuyuk/Turkiye-Ulusal-Gozlemevi/README.md

 #### Physical Layer
 - It is responsible for transmitting the bits within the frame along the line.
 The physical layer, like other layers, can be considered as a logical connection because the physical layer uses a transmission medium for transportation.
+There are two signal types: analog signals, digital signals.

 #### Data-link Layer
 - It transports datagrams received from the network layer between lines in frame form.
 #### Network Layer